bartekl1/DesktopElephants/README.md

 Delay of changing position in seconds, default: none \
 **-e END, --end END** \
 End after this time in seconds, default: none

+## GUI
+File with GUI support is `DesktopElephantsGUI`. \
+Command line arguments are not available in GUI version.